tier4/AWSIM/docs/UserGuide/ProjectGuide/DefaultExistingScenes/index.md

 </video>

 ## RGL test scenes
+The scenes described below are used for tests related to the external library `RGLUnityPlugin` (`RGL`) - you can read more about it in this [section](../ExternalLibraries/RGLUnityPlugin/).

 ### LidarSceneDevelop
 The scene `LidarSceneDevelop` can be used as a complete, minimalistic example of how to setup `RGL`.
 It contains `RGLSceneManager` component, four lidars, and an environment composed of floor and walls.